StPluto/php-learning/src/2. Browser-Server request flow, HTTP Protocol, Status codes/index.md

 **Request** — it is a signal that the client sends to the server.
 The Request consists of 3 parts.

-1. Start line — here a client that sends information such as: the request method, the resource target, and the HTTP protocol version.
+1. Start line — contain information such as: the request method, the resource target, and the HTTP protocol version.

-2. HTTP Headers — here a client sends headers essential to the server,
+2. HTTP Headers — contains client headers essential to the server

 3. Body — Not using in GET type of requests, contains all actual data.